- Quick Facts |

 In memory of my son, Brian Alan, this Resource Center is dedicated to all who are touched by epilepsy on a daily basis.
 Please use this Resource Center with its information, referrals and links to other available sources to educate yourselves about epilepsy.
 You must become knowledgeable in order to improve the quality of life for yourself and those around you affected by epilepsy.
 Don’t learn the hard way like I did!

 Thank you to all the family members and friends who have supported the Brian Alan Sitomer Fund so faithfully over the years.
-Thank you to the staff and volunteers of the Epilepsy Foundation of Greater Los Angeles who helped launch and will help maintain and update the Brian Alan Sitomer Memorial Resource Center – both virtual online and at the Epilepsy Foundation of Greater Los Angeles.
+Thank you to the staff and volunteers of the Epilepsy Foundation of Greater Los Angeles who helped launch and will help maintain and update the Brian Alan Sitomer Memorial Resource Center – both virtual online and at the Epilepsy Foundation Los Angeles.

 Steven M. Sitomer